Related Links

 Changes in the distribution of a species can be natural or due to human impact on the environment.
 Human activity and movement across the globe have allowed some species to move into new environments, and so are called exotic species.
 Sometimes, an exotic species can become an invasive species, which means it spreads rapidly in new environments and competes with native species for resources.
 Often, a cosmopolitan species is also an invasive species.

 It can be very difficult to remove an invasive species, because usually they have no natural predators in their new environment.
 Sometimes an invasive species can put a native species at risk, which can be a problem for sensitive species that are already endangered.
 For example, the melaleucas tree is an invasive species in the Florida Everglades.
-Originally from Australia, the melaleucas tree spreads so rapidly that it doesn’t give the native plants a chance to grow.
+Originally from Australia, the melaleucas tree spreads so rapidly that it does not give the native plants a chance to grow.
 Without the native plants, the entire ecosystem of the Everglades is changing, which puts endangered species, like the Florida panther, at even greater risk.
 To try to stop the growth of the melaleucas tree and rescue the native species, wildlife officials have imported an Australian bug, called a weevil, which eats the melaleucas tree.
-But Elissa and Julia from DragonflyTV wanted to know if the weevil is actually able to slow the growth of the melaleucas trees.
-To find the answer, they created a species map comparing the number of weevils and melaleucas trees in several locations throughout the Everglades.
-Watch their Everglade explorations in this video from DragonflyTV to find out if the weevil, a tiny bug, is really helping to rescue native species like the Florida panthers!

 You don’t need to travel all the way to the Everglades to make species maps though!
 In this science fair project, you will do some field work to make a map to describe the distribution of species in your neighborhood.
 How much biodiversity exists in your local environment?
 Are there areas with cosmopolitan or endemic species?
 Are there areas with invasive or native species?
 Can the maps you make help you identify places around your home that can be restored to provide more native habitat?